 Students join a laboratory and begin to design and carry out a research project in their first semester.
 Students are required to write up and present their research in our annual Miniconvention at the end of the first and second years, and also present their research in our Area Seminar during the fourth year.
 We encourage students to collaborate with more than one faculty member, including doing a full laboratory rotation or two.
 Students may work with primary Cognition & Perception faculty or with affiliates from other programs (e.g., Social Psychology) or departments (e.g., the Center for Neural Science).

 We consider the best experience that students can have to become productive researchers is to carry out, write up, and present their research projects.
 The 1st- and 2nd-year research requirements emphasize this goal.
 The content and methods courses are designed to provide students with the context and tools they need to produce world-class research on their own.
 By and large our students are highly successful once they complete the Ph.D.
 Some students remain in academia, continuing on to postdoctoral research positions and faculty jobs.
 Because of the particularly string quantitative and computational training they receive, our graduates are in high demand for jobs in Data Science (mostly in New York and the San Francisco Bay Area) as well as other industry positions (e.g., with virtual/augmented-reality companies).
 After graduating, most of our students have gone on to research careers (see Alumni)

-There is a very limited supply of subsidized housing available for graduate students which is generally used for a subset of each entering class to provide them the opportunity to get settled in New York City during their first year of residence.
+There is a very limited supply of subsidized housing available for graduate students in New York which is generally used for a subset of each entering class to provide them the opportunity to get settled in New York City during their first year of residence.